|

 The scaffolds are fabricated from new synthetic biomaterials that are specifically selected and designed to stimulate and guide the attachment and migration of bone forming cells and new blood vessels into the repair site.
 As the bone regenerates, the scaffolds are designed to degrade harmlessly, leaving only natural tissue behind.
 Enhancements to the scaffolds include new polymer materials, new three dimensional structures that mimic natural bone.

-Scaffolds to Aid the Formation of New Bone in Injury Sites
+New Bone in Injury Sites

 Mayo Clinic, Tissue Engineering and Biomaterials Laboratory, Michael Yaszemski, MD, PhD